arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 The email address syntax extension is in {{RFC6532}}, and allows almost all UTF8 strings as localparts.
-While this certainly allows everything users want to use, it is also flexible enought to allow many things that users and implementers find surprising and sometimes worrying.
+While this certainly allows everything users want to use, it is also flexible enough to allow many things that users and implementers find surprising and sometimes worrying.